Extremal sequences for the Bellman function of the dyadic maximal operator: Characterization of the extremal sequences

-At last we mention that since $\ct$-good functions include $\ct$-step functions, in the case of $\R^n$, where the Bellman function is given by (\ref{eq1.4}) for a fixed dyadic cube $Q$, we obtain the result in Theorem 3.4 for every sequence of Lesbesque measurable functions $(\phi_n)_n$.\ In general in all interesting cases we do not need the hypothesis for $\phi_n$ to be $\ct$-good since $\ct$-simple functions are dense on $L^p(X,\mi)$.
+which is (\ref{eq3.36}).
+The proof of our lemma is now completed. \hs \end{Proof} We have thus completed the proof of theorem A. We should also mention that since $\ct$-good functions include $\ct$-step functions, in the case of $\R^n$, where the Bellman function is given by (\ref{eq1.4}) for a fixed dyadic cube $Q$, we obtain the result in theorem A for every sequence of Lesbesgue measurable functions $(\phi_n)_n$.\ In general in all interesting cases we do not need the hypothesis for $\phi_n$ to be $\ct$-good since $\ct$-simple functions are dense on $L^p(X,\mi)$.